CE-Programming/toolchain/docs/static/coding-guidelines.rst

 =========================

 If you are new to the C/C++ language and are looking for some pointers to improve your coding style, this page is for you!
-These suggestions should help you avoid common pitfalls, and make your code easier to manage.
+These suggestions should help you avoid common pitfalls and make your code easier to manage.

 .. image:: images/code-review.jpg
    :align: center